 One of the trustees is the headmaster of the London Nautical School.
-The charity provided services to the school on an open market basis, for which it was paid £28K (2017: £18K). £14K outstanding at the year end has been received since the year end.
-Grants are paid from the Corbyn Memorial Fund to the London Nautical School, which is restricted to that purpose, and amounted to £13K in the year (2017: £4K).
+The charity provided services to the school on an open market basis, for which it was paid £28K (2018: £28K).
+No amounts were outstanding to the charity at the year end.
+Grants are paid from the Corbyn Memorial Fund to the London Nautical School, which is restricted to that purpose, and amounted to £1K in the year (2018: £13K).

-The Chief Executive is an ex officio trustee/director of both Youth United and the Royal Albert Dock Trust.
-During the year, the charity received income from Youth United totalling £26K (2017: £21K). £6K outstanding at the year end has been received since the year end.
-During the year, the charity paid rent to the Royal Albert Dock Trust's London Regatta Centre totalling £14K (2017: £10K).
-No amounts were outstanding to the charity at 31 March 2018.
+The Chief Executive is an ex officio trustee/director of both Youth United Foundation (YUF) and the Royal Albert Dock Trust.
+During the year, the charity received grant income totalling £421K (2018: £nil) and rental income from YUF of £29K (2018: £26K). £10K outstanding at the year end has been received since the year end.
+During the year, the charity paid rent to the Royal Albert Dock Trust's London Regatta Centre totalling £19K (2018: £14K).
+No amounts were outstanding to the charity at 31 March 2019.

-One of the trustees is a trustee of Trinity House Maritime Charity.
-During the year the charity received a grant of £110K (2017: £110K) from the Trinity House Maritime Charity.
+One of the trustees of the charity is a trustee of Trinity House Maritime Charity.
+During the year the charity received a grant of £110K (2018: £110K) from the Trinity House Maritime Charity.
 No amounts were outstanding to the charity at the year end.

-The charity was paid £4K (2017: £2K) for management and accounting services from its subsidiary undertaking MSSC (Trading) Limited (note 8).
-A charitable donation amounting to £65K (2017: £23K) was receivable from the subsidiary.
-At the year end, the charity was due £29K (2017: £25K) from the subsidiary and this amount is included in charity debtors.
+The charity was paid £4K (2018: £4K) for management and accounting services from its subsidiary undertaking MSSC (Trading) Limited (note 8).
+A charitable donation amounting to £nil (2018: £65K) was received from the subsidiary.
+The charity anticipates receiving a charitable donation from the subsidiary of £37K in 2019/20 based on profits earned by the company in 2018/19.
+At the year end, the charity was due £3K (2018: £29K) from the subsidiary and this amount is included in charity debtors.

-One trustee of the charity, Simon Figgis, and two employees, Mark Hallam and John Parker-Jones, are directors of MSSC (Trading) Limited.
+One trustee of the charity, Simon Figgis, and two employees, Mark Hallam and Paul Wilkinson, are directors of MSSC (Trading) Limited.
 Two trustees, Robert Woods and Louise Bennett, are directors of the Sea Cadet Association.